ruuvi/ruuvitag_fw/README.md

 `J-Link>loadfile bootloader/ruuvitag_b2/dual_bank_ble_s132/armgcc/_build/ruuvitag_b2_bootloader.hex`

 After this no cables are needed, ever (unless the device needs to be rescued for some reason)!
-From now on, the FW (and/or the bootloader and/or the SoftDevice) can be updated Over-The-Air using Nordic's nRF Toolbox:
+From now on, the FW (and/or the bootloader and/or the SoftDevice) can be updated Over-The-Air using Nordic's nRF Toolbox (or MasterControl Panel):

 https://www.nordicsemi.com/eng/Products/nRFready-Demo-Apps/nRF-Toolbox-App